 They aided the common people to shed age-old superstitions and attain salvation through Bhakti or pure devotion.

 Criticized all forms of worship of idols.

 - Guru Nanak was born in Talwandi near Lahore.

-- He was founder of the Sikh Religion.
+- He was the founder of the Sikh Religion.

-- He condemned caste difference and rituals like bathing in holy rivers.
+- He condemned caste differences and rituals like bathing in holy rivers.